FEniCS/dolfinx/demo/pde/navier-stokes/python/documentation.rst

     from dolfin import *

-We then load the mesh for the L-shaped domain from file and refine it once to obtain a finer mesh:
+We then load the mesh for the L-shaped domain from file:

 .. code-block:: python

     # Load mesh from file
     mesh = Mesh("lshape.xml.gz")

-    # Refine mesh
-    mesh = refine(mesh)

 We next define a pair of function spaces :math:`V` and :math:`Q` for the velocity and pressure, and trial and test functions on these